Home » Benefits » Military Child Care Basics

 This help can extend to those who have special needs, require reasonable accommodation, or have medical issues that might require additional resources.

 There are a variety of choices you can make when exploring your DoD childcare options.
-Many are offered as on-base opportunities, while some DoD child care programs include care providers that are off-post.
+Many are offered as on-base opportunities, while some DoD child care programs include off-post care providers.

 DoD child care programs include: